fiveladdercon/textbooks/README.md

 commands that modify the text file, they are generally intended for querying or bulk editing.
 The file can and should be edited manually, because manual editing is the best means to acheive certain basic outcomes.
-(For example: renaming or restructuring the Chart of Accounts; or updating or deleting an import rules.)
+(For example: renaming or restructuring the Chart of Accounts; or updating or deleting import rules.)